A tutorial on Python Functions and how to use them.

 Functions with Multiple Arguments

-Note the multiple parameters, the arguments and the two function calls.
+Note the multiple parameters, the arguments and the two function calls in the below Python code.

 def add(num1,num2): result = num1 + num2 print(result) add(2,3) add(5,10)